isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 ## Prerequisites

 * Set up the [development environment](setup-development-environment.md) to enable you to create and test a Headless Adaptive Form.
+* Set up the following development tools to use for your Adobe Experience Manager project for development:
+    * Java™
+    * Git
+    * Node.js (npm)
+    * Maven

 ## Use the archetype project to create a headless adaptive form